Colibri-Vert/hsr-banner-history/README.md

 ## Overview

-This is a visualizer for the banner history in the video game Honkai: Star Rail.
-This is heavily inspired by the character release timeline for Genshin Impact found on [paimon.moe](https://paimon.moe/banners), but nothing similar seems to exist for HSR at the moment.
+A visualizer for the banner history in the video game Honkai: Star Rail.
+This is heavily inspired by the character release timeline for Genshin Impact found on [paimon.moe](https://paimon.moe/banners), however no similar website appears to exist for HSR at the moment.

-The webpage currently displays the banner history of 5 star and 4 star characters, and allows them to be sorted based on either the character's release date or their last rerun.
-It currently does not display light cone banners, but this will most likely be added in the future.
+This is a static site with no backend.
+It has been hosted on GitHub Pages at [https://colibri-vert.github.io/hsr-banner-history](https://colibri-vert.github.io/hsr-banner-history).
+The webpage currently displays all limited banner history of 5 star and 4 star characters and light cones, and allows them to be sorted based on either the character/light cone's release date or last rerun.

 ## Setup